 Sports Betting in America 2019: Where The Industry Stands Now

-Here we are one quarter of the way through 2019, and thus far only a handful of states have made significant progress towards authorizing sports betting.
-Unexpectedly, one of those states is Montana, where a bill awaits the Governor’s signature before sports fans can take part in betting on-site at their local taverns.
+Here we are one quarter of the way through 2019, and thus far only a handful of states have made significant progress toward authorizing sports betting.
+Unexpectedly, one of those states is Montana, where a bill awaits the governor’s signature before sports fans can take part in betting on-site at their local taverns.

-Hopefully the enthusiasm from these early adopter states is contagious enough to help several of these on-the-fence states take the next step forward.
+Hopefully the enthusiasm from these early adopter states is contagious enough to help several on-the-fence states take the next step.

 1) More Education on Mobile Sports Betting is Needed

-Sports betting has been widely discussed and debated in upwards of 35 states this year, but the quality of this discourse has varied tremendously from state to state.
+Sports betting has been widely discussed and debated in 35 states this year, but the quality of this discourse has varied tremendously from state to state.